MarkCBell/flipper/README.rst

 Flipper is a program for computing the action of mapping classes on laminations on punctured surfaces using ideal triangulation coordinates.
 It can decide the Nielsen--Thurston type of a given mapping class and, for pseudo-Anosov mapping classes, construct a layered, veering triangulation of their mapping torus, as described by Agol.

-Flipper officially supports Python 2.7 and 3.4 -- 3.7.
+Flipper officially supports Python 2.7 and 3.6 -- 3.8.
 It also runs on `PyPy`_ and `Sage`_.
+To get the best performance, ensure that cyPari or cyPari2 is installed or run from it within Sage.

 Quickstart
 ----------